wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/create-measures-dax-power-bi/includes/8-lab.md

 1. Save the Power BI Desktop file.

 	DAX includes many Time Intelligence functions to make it easy to implement time filter manipulations for common business scenarios.
 This exercise completes the data model development.
-In the next exercise, you will publish the Power BI Desktop file to your workspace, ready for creating a report in the next lab.